Bruce Sumner: Life and career

 As a distinguished member of the judiciary, Sumner served as the Presiding Judge ("PJ") for the Orange County Superior Court.
 He also served as PJ in the Probate and Juvenile departments.
 He was a faculty member at the Judges' College, and a frequent lecturer on trial tactics.
 He was selected as Judge of the Year by the Trial Lawyers' Association.
 Perhaps his highest honor as a judge was having received the Franklin G. West award – the top award for Orange County's most outstanding jurist.
 As a statesman, He headed the Constitutional Revision Commission that redrafted the entire California State Constitution.
 Judge Sumner was also active in Human Rights as a member of Amnesty International where he presided over alleged human rights violations in Chile and Rhodesia.
 He also edited the Courts Martial procedures for the military justice system for the US Defense Department as special counsel for Secretary of Defense Caspar Weinberger.
-A lifelong swimmer, Judge Sumner has won 5 gold medals in the Senior Olympics.
-As an expression of his enthusiasm for swimming, he served as Chair of the swimming division of the Modern Pentathlon during the 1984 Olympics in Los Angeles.
+A lifelong swimmer, Judge Sumner won five gold medals in the Senior Olympics.
+As an expression of his enthusiasm for swimming, he served as Chair of the swimming division of the Modern Pentathlon during the 1984 Summer Olympics in Los Angeles.

 After leaving the bench in 1985, Sumner was involved in private judging and was appointed the Trustee for a failing bank's trust department.
 He subsequently appointed Mosier & Company as the administrator to recover $10 million for 64 pension plans belonging to 32 doctors.
 The effort was called the 1985 Sumner Trust.